-Mixing drugs of any kind can prove to be a dangerous and fatal interaction that should be avoided unless absolutely necessary, and under the close supervision of your doctor.
-While misusing one type of drug can still result in death, the chances of experiencing an overdose through multiple drug combinations is significantly higher.
+Mixing drugs of any kind can prove to be a dangerous and fatal interaction that should be avoided unless absolutely necessary and under the close supervision of your doctor.
+While misusing one type of drug can still result in death, the chances of experiencing an overdose through multiple drug combinations are significantly higher.
 In fact, the combination of two or more compounds will have a greater effect than that of a standalone substance.

 - Medical Conditions

 The drug interaction that will be of relevance to this article is drug-drug interactions.
 This type of drug interaction is defined by the mixing of a precipitant and object drug.
 A precipitant drug will influence the pharmacological properties of the object drug.
 In effect, this would cause unexpected side effects.

 Furthermore, the type of drug and dosage utilized will determine how an individual’s body reacts.
 For example, the mixing of drugs can have a multiplicative effect that magnifies the severity of the situation.
 Overall, it is critical to pay attention to how you manage your medication and to avoid mixing any kind of medication whatsoever.

 Is it Possible to Take Tylenol PM and Prednisone Safely Together?